EventStore/EduSvcs-Application-Development-Fundamentals/README.md

 Run this command in a terminal in vscode to launch eventstoredb

+**Note the latest release of the docker container will not run with this command**

 docker run -d --name esdb-node -it -p 2113:2113 -p 1113:1113 eventstore/eventstore:latest --insecure --run-projections=All --enable-external-tcp --enable-atom-pub-over-http

+** Use this command instead until the issue with latest is resolved **

+docker run -d --name esdb-node -it -p 2113:2113 -p 1113:1113 eventstore/eventstore:lts --insecure --run-projections=All --enable-external-tcp --enable-atom-pub-over-http

 ## Testing the functionality of your environment